Onyinyeok/Employee-Attrition/README.md

 # Employee-Attrition
-Creating an algorithm to predict employee attrition for a company
+Created an algorithm to predict employee attrition for a company